cyx/sarama-cluster-tester/README.md

 ## testing theory

 1. You define N to be the total number of unique kafka keys
-2. You define M to be the total sum (e.g. for a key K, M of 2 would mean the following messages):
+2. You define M to be the total number of bits set (e.g. for a key K, M of 2 would mean the following messages):

    ```